mshumer/gpt-author/README.md

 A 15-chapter novel can cost as little as $4 to produce, and is written in just a few minutes.

+A few output novel examples are provided in this repo.

 ## How It Works

 The AI is asked to generate a list of potential plots based on a given prompt.
 It then selects the most engaging plot, improves upon it, and extracts a title.
 After that, it generates a detailed storyline with a specified number of chapters, and then tries to improve upon that storyline.
 Each chapter is then individually written by the AI, following the plot and taking into account the content of previous chapters.
 Finally, a prompt to design the cover art is generated, and the cover is created.
 Finally, it's all pulled together, and the novel is compiled into an EPUB file.